burgerbuds/swiff/README.md

 Swiff requires MySQL to use the database features.
 We recommend using MariaDB, an enhanced, drop-in replacement for MySQL.
 `brew install mariadb@10.2` (latest version as of 25.01.19).

+A PEM format SSH key is required - you can create one with `ssh-keygen -m PEM -b 4096 -f [key-filename] -C "[youremail]"` `-C "[youremail]"` is optional but choose an empty passphrase when generating the key.

 Running Windows or Linux?
 Swiff has been tested on MacOS so there's probably some issues on other operating systems.